A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 The New York Times

-Last August, reporters at the New York Times and other publications received word Tesla founder Elon Musk was relying on Epstein to advise him on who to consider hiring as board chair or chief executive.
+Last August, reporters at The New York Times and other publications received word Tesla founder Elon Musk was relying on Epstein to advise him on whom to consider hiring as board chair or chief executive.

-Editors at the New York Times sent business columnist James Stewart to talk to Epstein.
+Editors at the Times sent business columnist James Stewart to talk to Epstein.
 "I wondered why would Musk, if this is true, be using a registered sex offender to recruit new members to the board," Stewart recently told The Kicker, a podcast from the Columbia Journalism Review.

 Given Epstein's criminal history, the off-the-record conversation took a surprising turn.
 As Stewart wrote last week: "He said that criminalizing sex with teenage girls was a cultural aberration and that at times in history it was perfectly acceptable."